-Reflect on your current practices utilized in the program to support a sense of belonging.
+Possible Questions for Reflection during Activity: Reflect on your current practices utilized in the program to support a sense of belonging.
 Reflect on additional ways that you can support a sense of belonging in your daily practices.

-How do you, as a leader, model, support and demonstrate a sense of belonging among team members?
+Points to Ponder for Pedagogical Leaders: How do you, as a leader, model, support and demonstrate a sense of belonging among team members?
 How do you model, support and demonstrate a sense of belonging among children and families?

-Review the following questions and provide examples for each:

-Do you understand the importance that a sense of belonging can have on children's learning?
+Review the following questions and provide examples for each: Do you understand the importance that a sense of belonging can have on children's learning?
 How do you foster caring relationships and connections with children?
 How do you foster caring relationships and connections with families and co-workers?